 Why learn at Kenwood Karate?

 Many karate schools focus on “sport” styles that teach a low-contact, tournament-oriented style.
 Kenwood Karate instead focuses on striking and self-defense techniques, and teaches how to end a fight quickly and retreat safely.
-Sensei Steve has (x) years of experience teaching both children and adults.
+Sensei Steve has over 30 years of experience teaching both children and adults.

 Who should learn karate?

 Everyone should!
+The ability to defend yourself quickly and effectively when needed, is priceless.
 Many students worry that they are too old or too inexperienced to learn karate.
-Kenwood Karate welcomes all students, of any age, gender, or fitness level.
+Kenwood Karate welcomes all students, of any age, gender, color or fitness level.
 The only goal is to learn and improve.
-The only age requirement is that children must be able to focus on the lesson for one hour, which is usually around 4 or 5 years old, but depends on each child’s development.
+The only age requirement is that children must be able to focus on the lesson for one hour, which is usually around 4 or 5 years old, but depends on each child’s individual development.
 There is no upper limit on age.

 What will I do during my first class?

 First, you will receive your gi (karate uniform) and white belt.
 The very first lesson will be how to tie your belt!